graze/standards/standards.md

 3. All files MUST use the Unix LF (linefeed) line ending.
 4. There MUST NOT be trailing whitespace.

+## Git

+1. Repo names MUST be all lowercase with hyphens (-) to separate words where appropriate.

 ## PHP

 1. All PHP code MUST adhere to the [PSR-2 Coding Standard](http://www.php-fig.org/psr/psr-2/) (which MUST follow the [PSR-1 Coding Standard](http://www.php-fig.org/psr/psr-1/)).